Prabowo Subianto seals victory as Indonesia's next leader after top court rejects rivals' appeals - ExBulletin

 The court entirely rejects the petitioners' appeal, Constitutional Court Chief Justice Suhartoyo said Monday, after a panel of eight judges took a six-hour marathon to publicly read in turn its reasoning on the two appeals distinct.
 The verdict cannot be appealed.

-The General Election Commission, known as the KPU, had certified a landslide victory for President-elect Subianto, but his rivals, former Jakarta Governor Anies Baswedan and former Central Java Governor Ganjar Pranowo claimed the victory depended on large-scale fraud and widespread state interference.
+The General Election Commission, known as the KPU, certified a landslide victory for president-elect Subiantobut his rivals, former governor of Jakarta.
+Anies Baswedan And former governor of Central Java.
+Ganjar Pranowo claimed that victory depended on large-scale fraud and widespread state interference.

 They also alleged nepotism, challenging the candidacy of outgoing President Joko Widodos' eldest son, Gibran Rakabuming Raka, as Subianto's running mate.

 Baswedan and Pranowo argued that Raka, 37, should have been disqualified because the minimum age for candidates is 40, and they asked the court to bar him from voting again.
-Before the election, Raka was granted a controversial exception to this requirement by the Constitutional Court, then headed by Anwar Usman, Widodos' brother-in-law.
-Usman was later forced to resign as chief justice for failing to recuse himself.
+Before the elections, Raka was given a controversial position exception to this requirement by the Constitutional Court, then headed by Anwar Usman, Widodos' brother-in-law.
+Usman was later forced to resign as chief justice for not having recused himself.

 The case was decided by eight judges instead of nine members of the court, as Usman, who still sits on the court as an associate judge, had to recuse himself.

-Subianto, the current defense minister, won the election with 58.6 percent of the vote, or more than 96 million ballots, more than double the number received by each of the two finalists, according to the KPU.
+Subianto, the current Minister of Defense, won the elections with 58.6% of the votes, or more than 96 million votes, more than double the number obtained by each of the two finalists, according to the KPU.

 Losing candidates accused Widodo of widespread abuse of power, saying he used officials at every level, from cabinet members to village chiefs, to state policies such as social assistance programs, to provide support to Subianto and Raka.
 Indonesian presidents are expected to remain neutral in elections to succeed them.